Fewer than average consistory court judgements were reported during April, although there were other news items of interest.

 “concerns [remain relating] more particularly to fonts in churches which remain in normal parochial use where, for whatever reason, the parish seeks to dispose of its ‘historic’ font, and … it is helpful to distinguish the various scenarios”.

 The possibility of burying an unwanted Victorian font raised in Re St Peter Shipton Bellinger was only a “very last resort” option considered by the court, but one nevertheless that attracted the attention of the media.
 The Chancellor concluded that “a) every reasonable attempt should be made to transfer the font to another church or chapel, (b) failing such transfer, museums should be contacted, (c) failing a museum, sale on the open market should be considered, (d) whatever disposal is contemplated, his prior consent will be required.”
-We understand that that the Winchester Diocesan Registry has been informed by the Victorian Society that it intends to appeal the judgement.
+We understand that that the Winchester Diocesan Registry has been informed by the Victorian Society that it intends to appeal the judgment.

 In our 26 April round-up, we noted that following the acclaimed construction of the “cardboard cathedral” in Christ Church, New Zealand, the building of a LEGO cathedral in Chester was begun this month.
 Using 350,000 pieces, each of which can be purchased for £1 to be included in the model, its finished dimensions will be 2m in height and 4m in length.
 It will be split in two so the cathedral’s interior, including its organ, will also be replicated.
 We hoped that it would also include the cathedral’s consistory court – the “only surviving early ecclesiastical courtroom in the country [i.e. England]”.
 Frank pointed out that Durham Cathedral was first with the LEGO idea in 2013, although from the initial estimate of 200,000 pieces there appears to have been a 75% overrun on materials.